Appointments 952-456-7777

 Education

-Doctorate of Physical Therapy (DPT), University of Montana
+Doctor of Physical Therapy, University of Montana

 Professional Certifications